kean/Nuke/README.md

 > Deduplication can be disabled using `ImagePipeline.Configuration`.

+<a name="h_performance"></a>
-# Performance<a name="h_performance"></a>
+# Performance

 Performance is one of the key differentiating factors for Nuke.
 There are four key components of its performance:

 ### Main-Thread Performance

 The framework has been tuned to do very little work on the main thread.
-In fact, it's [at least 2.3x faster](https://github.com/kean/Image-Frameworks-Benchmark) than its fastest competitor.
 There are a number of optimizations techniques that were used to achieve that including: reducing number of allocations, reducing dynamic dispatch, backing some structs by reference typed storage to reduce ARC overhead, etc.

 ### Robustness Under Stress